Itsy, the Titanium woman in Evil Speaks, is chinked in battle—even her hair.

 - One of my favorite professors survived a stroke.
 He lost the use of one arm, had to use a cane to walk and half of his face sagged, but that didn’t stop him from teaching.
 His enthusiasm and dedication to his students never waned.
 The students admired his spirit.
 We learned more than literature: we learned about compassion and inclusion.

 - A women who suffered brain damage after a drunk driver struck the car containing her and her parents (her parents were fine) walked with her guide dog past my classroom door, and I got to know her.
 Before the accident, she was a teacher, but now, she could not work due to seizures.
 I invited her to give a presentation to my class about her condition, and she showed the students how her guide dog helped her each day.
 It gave her such joy to be in a classroom again and teaching others.
+It took a year for her to learn to sew, and she uses this talent to make and donate dog kerchiefs to PawPals, who provided her assistance dog.
+This organization provides more than dogs–it provides independence and hope.

 - I mentioned this in Q&A, but it bears repeating.
 Sally was in my MFA program in Creative Writing at Chapman University, and she came to class each day with a huge smile and a passion for writing.
 She arrived to class in a motorized wheelchair that had a respirator which breathed air into her lungs.
 She had to speak on the exhale.
 She had limited use of one hand, with which she guided her wheelchair.
 She wrote a novel and did her homework using voice technology on her home computer, saying each word, since she could not type.
 She also mentored families with children, like her, born with spina bifida.
 Meeting Sally caused me to stop complaining about the petty issues in my life.
 My regret is that I never asked her to go for a cup of coffee or tried to engage with her outside of the classroom.